OmniLens: Towards Universal Lens Aberration Correction via LensLib-to-Specific Domain Adaptation: Methodology

-where the $D({y'^{L_{k}}_{T}}^{(i)})$ will be pulled towards zero to align with the dark channel distribution of natural clear images.
-To improve the stability of the DA training, we also adopt the $\mathcal{L}_{PCM}$ to provide supervision on the source domain AODLib data $\mathcal{D}_S$, constructing the overall training objective $\mathcal{L}_{DA}$ for the DA-CAC framework:
+where the $D({y'^{L_{j}}_{T}}^{(i)})$ will be pulled towards zero to align with the dark channel distribution of natural clear images.
+To improve the stability of the DA training, we also adopt $\mathcal{L}_{CAC}$ to provide supervision on the source domain AODLib data $\mathcal{D}_S$, constructing the overall training objective $\mathcal{L}_{DA}$: